HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 #### LCP static discoverability

-Earlier we looked at <a hreflang="en" href="#lcp-prioritization">prioritization</a> as a way to improve LCP performance by outcompeting other concurrently loading resources.
+Earlier we looked at [prioritization](#lcp-prioritization) as a way to improve LCP performance by outcompeting other concurrently loading resources.
 On the other hand, static discoverability helps to ensure that the LCP resource can be loaded as soon as possible.

 An LCP image is considered to be _statically discoverable_ if its source URL can be parsed directly from the markup sent by the server.
 This definition includes sources defined within `picture` or `img` elements as well as sources that are explicitly preloaded.